Use

 How often do Australians use cannabis?

 Among Australians who used cannabis in the past 12 months, the largest proportion (32%) used once or twice a year.
-Approximately one in seven (14%) used every day.
+In 2022-23, approximately one in six (18%) used every day, which has significantly increased from 14% in 2019.

 Do men or women in Australia use cannabis more often?